chriscorwin/demuxe/MAGICK-FLOWS-README.md

 But they can be powerful, too.

-Merely by naming your assets in a way the system understands, you can craft a demo with fake hovers, fake drag and drop, fake drawers that fake slide in and out, fake sticky headers, fake sticky footers, fake auto-advance, fake everything!
+Merely by naming your assets in a way the system understands, you can craft a demo with fake hovers, fake drag and drop, fake drawers that fake step in and out, fake sticky headers, fake sticky footers, fake auto-advance, fake everything!

 The only thing about a Magick Flow demo that is not fake is the feeling of accomplishment you'll have from nailing your flow down and being able to look at it in a browser three minutes later.